 Most on-campus roads are two lanes in width and have comfortable scale with building proximity and massing and large nearby trees.
 Their presence and impact is felt in areas of little landscape and few, if any, large trees.

 In general, vehicular circulation is associated with a combination informal landscape systems resulting from:

-- a) A deteriorated formal street tree system formerly associated with some of the older parts of Campus. - b) Informal planting systems purposefully implemented to be "casual". - c) Large specimens or groups of native trees that remain as the net result of campus development.
+a) A deteriorated formal street tree system formerly associated with some of the older parts of Campus.